 - Finance renovation costs into the purchase price of a home with an FHA 203k loan

 - Access equity through a reverse mortgage (age 62 and older)

-- Buy a condo, mobile home, or manufactured home
+- Buy a condo or mobile home

 - Rebuild or buy a new home after a natural disaster